Service Can Build Career Skills

 Service initiatives are a smart investment of time that can yield big rewards.
 Highly regarded by employers and graduate schools, service provides opportunities for skill development, leadership, networking and community engagement.

-They can add to the well-roundedness of a resume by showcasing an individual's talents and skills as well as personal convictions and interests.
-In addition, service demonstrates a person's charitable interest in helping the community.
+They can add to the well-roundedness of a resume by showcasing an individual's talents, skills and interests.
+In addition, service demonstrates a person's commitment to helping in the community.

 How Does Volunteerism Build Career Skills?